omahs/availproject.github.io/docs/clash-of-nodes/dymension.md

 For developers who previously ran RollApps and are looking to migrate to the Avail Goldberg network, the following guide outlines how to do so.

 1. **Stop All Roller Services**: Before initiating the migration, ensure that all Roller services associated with your RollApp are halted.
 This is crucial to prevent any conflicts or data corruption during the transition.

+1. **Switch DA to Avail**: You must switch your DA configuration to use "avail".

 1. **Update Avail Network Endpoint**: Run the following command, replacing `ROLLER_HOME_DIR` with your Roller home directory: